 Figure 1.
 Coolstage fitted to the EVO® Cartesian stage.

 Anthesis is that stage of maturity of the stigma at which pollen that reaches its can cause pollination of the flower.
 The stigma undergoes physical changes in the days before anthesis and this project records the changes.
 The SEM offers an easy way to image the three dimensional surface structure of the stigma.
 Stigma samples were obtained from D07 plants in the days before anthesis.

 Figure 2 and 3 show the autosterile D07 line three days and two days before anthesis respectively.

 Figure 2.
 Structural Outline of a stigma from the autosterile line D07 at three days pre anthesis.
 The stigmatic cuticle and papillae were intact and no exudate was released.

 Figure 3.
 Structural Outline of a stigma from the autosterile line D07 in faba bean at two days pre anthesis.
 The stigmatic cuticle was intact and no exudate was released.

-This information has been sourced, reviewed and adapted from materials provided by Carl Zeiss NTS.
+This information has been sourced, reviewed and adapted from materials provided by Carl Zeiss.

-For more information on this source, please visit Carl Zeiss NTS.
+For more information on this source, please visit Carl Zeiss.